If you want to register to the VLP program, please:

-Mathematicians with a PhD (for at least 4 years before applying to become a lecturer in this program) who teach in mathematics departments or have a regular governmental or industrial position related to mathematics teaching and research and who are interested to lecture for intensive 3-4 week courses at universities in the developing world, at the advanced undergraduate or master level in topics such as statistics, differential equations, numerical analysis, etc., the capacity for which is lacking at many universities in developing nations/ countries.
+The VL Program is designed for mathematicians with a PhD (for at least 4 years before applying to become a lecturer in this program) who teach in mathematics departments or have a regular governmental or industrial position related to mathematics teaching and research and who are interested to lecture for intensive 3-4 week courses at universities in the developing world, at the advanced undergraduate or master level in topics, the capacity for which is lacking at many universities in developing countries.

 Our volunteers should be professional mathematicians with regular positions (lecturers/professors) in universities (teaching in mathematics or related departments/faculties) to which they will return after their VLP course has finished.

 Past experience in the developing world is desirable but not necessary.
 However what is required is tolerance for working in circumstances of modest resources, unexplained inefficiencies, and limited physical comforts.

 The lecturer will be assisted by a local mathematics professor who prepares the students beforehand, assists when necessary during the course, and takes care of any necessary follow-up.
 These courses should have a student audience of 15-20 or more, be controlled with examinations, and be part of a regular degree program at the university at which they are offered.

 Funds for all living expenses, including travel, visa, health insurance, necessary vaccination, accommodation and living costs (up to 4400 EURO), will be provided by IMU/ CDC or its partner organizations.

 However, CDC requests that the mathematician's home institution offers leave with pay (continue to pay the salary during his/her 3-4 week absence).
 No honorarium/ salary is paid for the VLP.